scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 --------------------------------------------------------------------------------------------------------------------
 ![random tree](random-tree.jpg)

-This page describes the plans for a new online study group planned to start in Fall 2022, around the topics of probabilistic modelling and Bayesian computing.
+Jointprob is a new study community for probabilistic modelling and Bayesian statistics, which started in August 2022.

 Even though the group is initiated by Scicloj -- a community for data science in Clojure -- this study group will not be focused on any single technology or programming language.
 Rather, it will be open to people of diverse technical backgrounds, and will continually seek dialogue and mutual inspiration across languages and technologies.

-The details below are tentative.

 ## Meetings

 * 2022-07-22, initial brainstorming - [event](https://bit.ly/jointprob-brainstorm-1)
+* 2022-08-13 - beginning of regular meetings (see the [Groups](#Groups) below).

 ## Joining

+It is never too late to join.
+We will help you to catch up.

-To join the group and receive updates, please email us: <a href="mailto:scicloj@gmail.com">scicloj@gmail.com</a>.
+To join the community and receive updates, please email us: <a href="mailto:scicloj@gmail.com">scicloj@gmail.com</a>.
 It'd be nice to mention your name, and as much as you wish, tell a bit about your background and interests.

 There is no need to do that if you have already received emails about this group, if you have responded to our survey, or if you have registered to the initial brainstorming meeting.